hyrmn/NancyIntro/01_routing_and_testing/README.md

 That should be pretty straightforward.

 Apart from all of the Nancy testing stuff, you might wonder about the funky test syntax I'm using.
 This has absolutely nothing to do with Nancy!
-I'm just weird.

 I'm using a test harness framework called Fixie.
 It's conventaion-based.
 And, by default, it assumes any class that ends in 'Tests' is a test class and any public function within that class is a test.
 Fixie doesn't come with assertions either.
 While you're free to use anything, I love Shouldly.
 I think it gives things